ramanshahdatascience/contector/README.md

 # Contact reminders for power connectors

+**Disclaimer: Lots of people immediately try to use this spreadsheet in Google Sheets, but I consider real Excel a hard requirement.
+What bubbles people up is a complex pre-defined sort.
+Excel has a shortcut key to re-run such a sort, and Google Sheets does not.
+Without the shortcut key, I find the user experience unacceptable.**

 If you know me and you've heard "you've bubbled up in my little system" - here is that little system.